This post contains Amazon affiliate links

 It is currently a difficult time for everyone – the situation is causing some of the best, and some of the worst reactions globally.
 From panic buying, to unbelievable acts of self sacrifice and kindness.
 But what are we all going to do with our children when we aren’t able to get out of the house?
 Here are some self isolation kids ideas for you.
 This will help you from going stir crazy if you do have to stay at home in self isolation to reduce contact in the coming weeks.

 We’ve got 100 ideas for things to do at home with the kids today in the 31 Days of Learning on the site.
-You can also check our BORED JAR PRINTABLE too out to go alongside this – there are more ideas there too.
+You can also check out our BORED JAR PRINTABLE to go alongside this – there are more ideas there too.

 And if you need supplies for any of these ideas for when you are stuck at home – don’t forget to check out Amazon, as you can pretty much get anything from there that you need!
 From gems to audiobooks (you can get 3 months for 99p at the moment)!

 We do have suggestions below for nature art – but hopefully you will have enough supplies for these in your garden, or you can go for a walk sufficiently far away from others to keep socially isolated.